Vikento/MyShopBlock/README.md

       export const my_const_Date_IN_OUT = "Date IN OUT";
       ```

-      - **"OUT"** : it is the field indicated if the items went in or or for a specific items.
+      - **"OUT"** : it is the field indicated if the items went in or out for a specific items.
 It can be personnalized in the myConstClass.js :
       ```javascript
         // change the "OUT" to personnalize
       export const my_const_OUT = "OUT";